TfTHacker/obsidian42-brat/README.md

 Learn more about BRAT in the DOCUMENTATION found at: https://tfthacker.com/BRAT

 ## Say Thank You
-If you are interested in reading articles written by me, please check out my articles on Medium: https://bit.ly/o42-medium.

-If you are enjoying this plugin then feel free to buying me a coffee on [https://ko-fi/TfTHacker](https://ko-fi.com/TfTHacker).
+If you are enjoying this plugin then feel free to buying me a coffee on [https://ko-fi/TfTHacker](https://ko-fi.com/TfTHacker) or stop by my website and check out some of my tools. https://tfthacker.com

 Please also help spread the word by sharing your enthusiasim for this plugin on Twitter, Reddit, or any other social media platform you regularly use.